 Illegal logging is an immense, multi-billion dollar industry threatening forests worldwide.
 Some research even suggests that illegal activities make up more than 10 percent of the global timber trade, representing more than $150 billion per year.

-Coal and bitumen (oil) extraction have permanently destroyed large swaths some of the world’s most important forests.
+Coal and bitumen (oil) extraction have permanently destroyed large swathes of some of the world’s most important forests.
 In Canada’s tar sands region, millions of acres of wildlife habitat have been disrupted, with millions more on the chopping block.

-Mining for metals like gold, copper, and aluminum not only requires clearing forests, it also contaminates forest ecosystems with pollution and runoff.
+Mining for metals like gold, copper, and aluminium not only require clearing forests, it also contaminates forest ecosystems with pollution and runoff.

-Building roads through forests fragments the landscape endangers wildlife habitat and makes it easier for illegal loggers to exploit the forest.
+Building roads through forests fragments the landscape endangers wildlife habitat, making it easier for illegal loggers to exploit the forest.